-We have a woman in our church who doesn’t own a smartphone and she doesn’t have a Roku, but she does have a laptop.
+We have a woman in our church who doesn’t own a smartphone.
+What she does have is a laptop.
 So on Sunday mornings she sits down, searches for our website, and clicks on watch live to see the sermon.
 That’s how it happens.
 There are a lot of people out there that are doing that.
 So you need to have it in that place.

 Do you need to have a hosting or do you need to go pay for a Vimeo Pro account?

 No, you really don’t.
 You can just embed the YouTube live stream.
 It’s easy, free, and searchable because it’s YouTube.
 And you’ll be killing two birds with one stone.
 Get views for your YouTube channel and make your content accessible.

 Whatever you decide to do, just make sure that your church’s website links through to everything so that it’s the central hub.
 That way, when people are searching for a church nearby, they’ll find you and know how to connect in.